 In-vitro dissolution profiles of pure PRD, SD-sd, and FD-sd were established using USP dissolution apparatus 2–Paddle (CALEVA, UK).
 The dissolution study was conducted in 900 ml of phosphate buffer pH 7, at 37 ± 0.5 °C using a stirring rate of 100 rpm.
 The powders (equivalent to 40 mg PRD) were dispersed in the dissolution medium and aliquots of 2 ml were withdrawn at 0, 5, 10, 15, 20, 30, 45, 60 min.
 Aliquots were filtered through 0.45 μm Milipore filters before being analysed using UV spectrometer (JENWAY, UK) at 254 nm.

 In order to evaluate the drug release from albumin complex, in-vitro drug release was performed using Franz diffusion cells (LOGAN Instruments Corp, USA).
 Cellulosic synthetic membranes (Cut-off 12 KD, Medicell Membrane Ltd, UK) were soaked in distilled water for 24 h before being mounted between the two compartments of Franz cells.
 The cut-off of used membrane allows the diffusion of the free drug only.
 Receptor’s compartment was filled with 12 mL PBS (pH 7) and was continuously homogenized using stirring magnetic bars and kept at 37 °C. The donner compartments were filled with 2 mL of PRD, SD-sd, and FD-sd aqueous solutions (0.05% w/v) and covered with Parafilm to avoid evaporation.
+The air bubbles formed underneath the membrane were removed via the side arm by carefully tilting the Franz cell.
 Serial sampling of 1 mL was performed after 0.
 0.5, 1, 2, 3, 4, 5, and 6 h and fresh receptor liquid was added to receptor compartment to replace the buffer.
 The amount of diffused drugs was determined spectrophotometrically.
+As BSA molecules could not penetrate through the membrane pore, no extraction step was needed.
+The UV method was validate against the HPLC reported in the paper.

 Statistical analysis